mdgibson28/ts-clean-template/README.md

 # The Question
-How do you build an application in Typescript that will separate concerns in a way that will enable then interchangeability of a UI framework?
+How do you build an application in Typescript that will separate concerns in a way that will enable then interchangeability of a the main components of a system?

 # typescript-clean-framework
 A Typescript framework for building web applications using Clean Architecture principles.